mcode/mcode-extraction-framework/README.md

 cat -v <file.csv>
 ```

-If there is an unexpected symbol at the beginning of the file, then there is a byte order marker that needs to be removed.
+If there is an unexpected symbol at the beginning of the file, then there may be a byte order marker that needs to be removed.

 ## Terminology and Architecture